Proofing Your Book

 - Proofing Your Print Edition

 The easiest and most reliable way to proof an ebook is by using the preview and reading apps designed for each platform:

-For the Kindle version of your ebook, you will need to use Amazon’s Kindle Previewer utility, as this is the only way to preview your book with Amazon’s Enhanced Typesetting.
+For the Kindle version of your ebook, we recommend proofing using Amazon’s Kindle Previewer utility.
+This is the easiest way to preview your book with Amazon’s Enhanced Typesetting.
 To proof your Kindle ebook:

 - Start Kindle Previewer and then press Open Book.

 - Select the Kindle epub file generated by Vellum, then wait for Kindle Previewer to convert your file.